Association measures for two-way contingency tables based on multi-categorical proportional reduction in error: Approximate confidence interval for the measures

 \section{Approximate confidence interval for the measures}

 To evaluate the uncertainty and reliability of our proposed measures in real data analysis, it is essential to construct approximate confidence intervals for these measures.
 Let $n_{ij}$ denote the frequency for a cell ($i,j$), and $n=\sum_{i=1}^r\sum_{j=1}^c n_{ij}$ ($i=1,\ldots,r; j=1,\ldots,c$).
-Assume that the observed frequencies $\{ n_{ij}\}$ have a multinomial distribution, we consider approximate standard errors and large-sample confidence intervals for $\lambda^{(t)}_{Y\vert X}$ and $\lambda^{K(t)}_{Y\vert X}$ using the delta method (e.g. \citealp{bishop2007discrete} and \citealp{agresti2010analysis}).
+Assuming that the observed frequencies $\{ n_{ij}\}$ follow a multinomial distribution, we construct approximate standard errors and large-sample confidence intervals for $\lambda^{(t)}_{Y\vert X}$ and $\lambda^{K(t)}_{Y\vert X}$ using the delta method (e.g. \citealp{bishop2007discrete, agresti2010analysis}).

 Letting $\widehat{\lambda}^{(t)}_{Y\vert X}$ denote a plug-in estimator of $\lambda^{(t)}_{Y\vert X}$, the following convergence-in-distribution is applied from the delta method: